openfoodfacts/openfoodfacts-server/docs/tutorials/using-the-OFF-API-tutorial.md

 The sample response above for 100% Real Orange Juice `misc_tags` shows that the Nutri-Score is missing category and sodium(salt).
 Now you can write to the OFF API to provide these data (if you have them) so that the Nutri-Score can be computed.

-## Write Nutri-Score Data to a Product
+### Write data to make Nutri-Score computation possible